agaffney/random/puppet/README.md

 #### check-indentation.py
 This script ensures indentation consistency in puppet manifests.
 It looks for lines containing corresponding opening/closing curly braces to have the same indentation, and for content inside those curly braces to be indented further than the lines containining the opening/closing curly braces.

+#### puppet-run.sh, puppet-pause.sh, and puppet-functions.sh
+These scripts are helpful wrappers for running puppet.